 5. A Social Security Number (SSN) or Alien Registration Number (ARN) is required to conduct a SEL check request via the online webform.
 The regulation, 14 NYCRR Part 702, provides the authority to collect SSN for applicants subject to a SEL check.
 If an applicant has a SSN or ARN, it must be provided if they are seeking a position that requires a check of the SEL.

-6. If an applicant does not have a SSN or ARN, please send an email indicating the lack of a SSN or ARN along with the applicant’s name to firstname.lastname@example.org to initiate the manual SEL check request process.
+6. If an applicant does not have a SSN or ARN, please complete and submit the form found at the following link to firstname.lastname@example.org to initiate the manual SEL check request process.